Saint Louis University (Philippines): Library system

 The Msgr.
 Charles Vath Library is the main library of Saint Louis University, housed in a seven-story building.
 Inaugurated on Dec.
 13, 1974, it is one of the largest libraries north of Manila, housing a variety of print, non-print, electronic and internet based resources, including an American corner.
 It is also one of the tallest structures in the city.

 A satellite library named the Fr.
 Seraphin Devesse, CICM Library is located on the tenth floor of the Devesse Building at SLU's Maryheights Campus.
 It is specially for the use of the then-separate School of Accountancy and Business Management and School of Computing and Information Sciences, which is now merged as the School of Accountancy, Management, Computing and Information Studies.

 The high school and elementary departments have their own libraries.
 The high school department has its library housed in the Fr.
-Pieters Building for the Junior high and in the Fr.
-Decaestecker Building for the Senior high.
-For the elementary department, its own library is housed in the St. Aloysius Gonzaga Building at its Gonzaga Campus.
+Charles Pieters Library Building for the Junior High and in the Fr.
+Gerard Decaestecker Building for the Senior High.
+For the elementary department, its own library is housed in the St. Aloysius Gonzaga Heritage Building and Fr.
+Ghisleen De Vos Building at its Gonzaga Campus.

 Reputation

 SLU is in the top ten universities for their performance in Teacher Education, Law, Medicine, Medical Technology (Medical Laboratory Science), Pharmacy, Engineering, Nursing, and Architecture.

 The Commission on Higher Education (CHED) has recognized three of SLU's programs as Centers of Excellence, namely its Teacher Education, Nursing and Information Technology programs.
 Eight of its programs are recognized as Centers of Development, namely its Business Administration, Chemical Engineering, Civil Engineering, Electrical Engineering, Entrepreneurship, Mechanical Engineering, Medical Laboratory Science, and Mining Engineering programs as of May 2016.

 Its elementary and high school divisions are both accredited as Level II by the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).

+SLU is ranked 751–800 in the QS Asia Rankings, and 801–1000 in the Times Higher Education Impact Rankings.